 You do not need a fire permit for the following:

-Enclosed fire pits, fire bowls, chimineas, and other outdoor receptacles that include a:
+Enclosed fire pits, fire bowls, and chimineas that include a:

 Solid fuel burning appliances such as:

-✅ Important: All outdoor fires must be under constant supervision at all times.
+All outdoor fires must always be under constant supervision.

 For each new burn, a new burn permit must be acquired from the office.